diwakarsingh1/PostgreSQL-Cluster-Setup/README.md

 <h1>Conclusion</h1>
-By following this guide, you have successfully set up a PostgreSQL primary and secondary node cluster using streaming replication.
-This ensures high availability, improved performance, and minimal downtime in case of a primary node failure.
-Happy database clustering!
+🎉 Voila! 🎉

+You have successfully set up a PostgreSQL Primary-Secondary Cluster with Streaming Replication for high availability and failover! 🚀

+Now, your database is resilient, with write operations happening on the primary node, while the secondary node remains in sync, ready for read scaling and failover protection. 🔄